Jack Horner (paleontologist): Scientific career

-In Montana during the mid-1970s, Horner and his research partner Bob Makela discovered a colonial nesting site of a new dinosaur genus which they named Maiasaura, or "Good Mother Lizard".
+At the time of his first professional scientific employment at Princeton, Horner already had years of experience prospecting for fossiliferous sites with his research partner and friend Bob Makela since the mid 1960s.
+While Horner was working at Princeton, he and Makela kept prospecting together in north-western Montana during the Summers.
+In 1978, they discovered a colonial nesting site of a new dinosaur genus near Choteau, Montana, which they named Maiasaura, or "good mother lizard".
 The dinosaur bones, originating from a juvenile, were first discovered by Marion Brandvold.
-Horner then studied the bones, and at first, there was a refusal to return the bones to Brandvold.
-It contained the first dinosaur eggs in the Western hemisphere, the first dinosaur embryos, and settled questions of whether some dinosaurs were sociable, built nests and cared for their young.
-The discovery established Horner's career.
-He has named several other species of dinosaur (including Orodromeus makelai, in memory of his late friend Bob Makela) and has had three named after himself: Achelousaurus horneri, Anasazisaurus horneri, and Daspletosaurus horneri.
+Horner then studied the bones and refused to return the bones to Brandvold, eventually leading to a suit against Horner and Yale University.
+It turned out that the discovered site also contained the first non-avian dinosaur eggs ever discovered in the Western Hemisphere, the first dinosaur embryos, and settled questions of whether some dinosaurs were social, built nests and cared for their young.
+Because of the quantity of dinosaur eggs and eggshell pieces it contained, the site ended up with the nickname "Egg Mountain".